PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 She seemed impressed.
 "I'm running an errand myself, I need to get far north, and I can't use the main routes.
 I sort of make my own errands now."

-The Knight nodded at this, as if it made sense, exhilarated to have travelling company; cover for his escape.
+The Knight nodded at this, as if it made sense, exhilarated to have travelling company; more cover for his escape.

 "I'm Red," she beamed a warm, welcoming smile, "I'm thrilled you're joining me."